njudd/ggrain/README.md

 ### Contributions

 We warmly welcome all contributions.
-Please make a pull request if you would like to add something new!
+You can open an issue or make a pull request if you would like to add something new!

 ### Citation